vs comparison

 • Claims 87% faster submittal review and 99% accuracy — strong case study data for Procore-heavy construction teams.

-• Better for smaller firms that can't meet Nomic's 25-seat minimum — Ichi supports more flexible team sizes.
+• Better for smaller firms that want a meeting-first tool while Nomic Business starts at 25 seats — Ichi supports more flexible team sizes.

 • More specialized focus can be an advantage: Ichi does one thing (submittals and RFIs) and does it very well without the complexity of a broader platform.